About the Norwegian PhD School of Pharmacy

 - OsloMet (Department of Life Sciences and Health)

 The Norwegian PhD School of Pharmacy aims to:

-- Improve internationalisation by offering travel stipends to outbound members and inbound guest lecturers
+- Promote internationalization by offering travel grants to outbound members and inbound guest lecturers

-- Arrange a yearly meeting for PhD students and advisors in all disciplines related to pharmaceutical studies
+- Arrange a yearly meeting for PhD students and advisers in all disciplines related to pharmaceutical studies

 - Make scientific equipment from the consortium members available to all PhD students